 It is particularly dangerous to mix alcohol with other depressants, such as marijuana, drugs like Rohypnol or Ketamine, as well as tranquilizers or sleeping pills.
 Combining depressants multiplies the effects of both drugs and can lead to memory loss, coma or death.

-Once swallowed, alcohol enters the stomach and small intestine, where it is absorbed directly into the bloodstream.
-Alcohol does not digest in the stomach like most foods or liquids; it goes straight into your bloodstream.
+Once swallowed, alcohol enters the stomach and moves to the small intestine, where it is absorbed directly into the bloodstream.
+Alcohol does not digest in the stomach like most foods or liquids;it goes straight into your bloodstream.
 Approximately 20% of the alcohol is absorbed through the stomach, while the remaining 80% is absorbed through the small intestine.
-Once in the bloodstream, alcohol is quickly distributed evenly throughout the body affecting every system and many organs.
+Once in the bloodstream, alcohol is quickly distributed evenly throughout the body affecting every system and many organs, including the brain.

 Since not everyone measures out or uses a standard drink size when drinking, then most college students probably do not measure the amount of alcohol in a cupful (i.e. red solo cup).
 It is important to remember that ‘1 drink’ is not one cupful -- it is how much alcohol is actually in what you are drinking.
 Knowing how to count a standard drink is necessary for understanding how much alcohol is in your body and to correctly calculate the BAC or blood alcohol concentration.
 Refer to the photograph depicted below for guidance.

-One drink = one 12-ounce beer or the second line from the top of a red solo cup.
-This is normal-strength beer (4% alcohol).
+Beer One drink = one 12-ounce beer or the second line from the top of a red solo cup.
+This is normal-strength beer (5% alcohol).
 Micro-brews and malt liquor have a higher percentage of alcohol (check the label).

-One drink = ???
+Jungle Juice One drink = WHO KNOWS!?
 Jungle juice is a combination of various liquors (i.e. everclear, vodka) fruit juice, water and may or may not contain chunks of liquor soaked fruit.
 The concoction consists of upwards of 20% alcohol, though this is not a confirmed measurement.
 Generally, the assumption is that one cupful is equal to 5 or 6 shots is equal to 5 or 6 drinks.
 This can be a dangerous mixture to ingest as each mixture varies depending on the ingredients.

 Understanding BAC is key to understanding how alcohol affects your body and how too much can lead to an alcohol emergency.
 BAC measures the ratio of alcohol in the blood.
 So, a BAC of .10 means one part alcohol for every 1000 parts of blood.